Best Wool Blankets: Reviews and Buyer’s Guide

 The family-owned Pendleton company has a reputation for producing high-quality blankets— they’ve been making these and other products for over 150 years.
 Part of the profits received from each sold product is donated to organizations like Fisherhouse, American Indian College Fund, Native American Rehabilitation Association, and the National Park Foundation.

-Pendleton’s Eco-Wise is our favorite wool blanket, but check out our guide on the best blankets of the year for more options.
+Pendleton’s Eco-Wise is our runner-up wool blanket, but check out our guide on the best blankets of the year for more options.

 Pendleton Eco-Wise Highlights: